 Then put stripes of duct tape down on the contact paper so you can lay the Hershey wrappers on top of the sticky duct tape in stripes.
 Cover the surface you want for the outside of your purse or whatever you are making.

 Put it upside down and then double tape the other side again to make it stronger.

 Do the same for your dividers that you want and the pockets you want.

-Take a strong ribbon preferable ribbed as it is stronger and make it the length you want for the handle.
+Take a strong ribbon, preferably ribbed, as it is stronger and make it the length you want for the handle.

 Slit holes in the side and run the ribbon up through and over the whole bottom and sew ends together.
-I use dental floss for sewing to make it stronger.
+I used dental floss for sewing to make it stronger.